pivotal-cf/docs-book-ipsec/README.md

-#  Redis for PCF Documentation Book
+#  Add-Ons for PCF Documentation Book

-This project can create and publish the documentation for Redis for PCF as a web application.
+This project can create and publish the documentation for Add-Ons for PCF as a web application.

 In this topic: